 This will help make sure all the spices are evenly distributed so that you get the same flavor with each bite of chorizo.

-Next, combine the ground pork, minced garlic, vinegar and the chorizo spices in a large mixing bowl.
+Next, combine the ground pork, minced garlic, vinegar, and chorizo spices in a large mixing bowl.

 Use your hands to really mix everything together.
 Every inch of ground pork should be seasoned.

 That’s it!
-You can use it immediately just like you would any store-bought chorizo.
+You can use it immediately, just like you would any store-bought Mexican chorizo.

 Cooking and storage

-To cook chorizo, saute it in a large nonstick skillet over medium-high heat for about 8-10 minutes, until it’s fully cooked through.
+To cook chorizo, saute it in a large skillet over medium-high heat for about 8-10 minutes until it’s fully cooked through.
 You can break it up into small pieces with your spatula while it’s cooking like other ground meat recipes, or you can form little chorizo patties instead.

 If you don’t want to use it right away, it can be stored in an airtight container like a zip-top bag for up to 2 days in the refrigerator or 3 months in the freezer.